Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- Greater than or equal to 1 character and less than or equal to 15 characters.
+- Greater than or equal to 1 character and less than or equal to 15 characters
-- Uniqueness.
+- Uniqueness
-- Does not have to be the legal name; an arbitrary name can be used instead.
+- Does not have to be the legal name; an arbitrary name can be used instead
-- Can be changed anytime.
+- Can be changed anytime

 ### Email Address (Value Object)